PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Experiments

+\myparagraph{A virtuous cycle with few-shot teachers.} Beyond accelerating structured bias propagation, we evaluate the few-shot teacher under ActiveKD.
+Because acquisition is driven by the student predictions, we can test whether the selected samples by each selection method also benefit the teacher.
+As shown in the two rightmost panels of \Cref{fig:combined_pcoreset_teacher}, \textbf{\texttt{PCoreSet}} consistently outperforms competing selection strategies for the teacher.
+This supports that the \emph{structured prediction bias} \textbf{of teacher models propagates to the student}: by targeting regions underrepresented in the probability space of student models, \textbf{\texttt{PCoreSet}} also covers underrepresented teacher modes, \textbf{improving both models and inducing a virtuous cycle of better acquisition and stronger distillation}.

-\myparagraph{Active selection criteria.} To evaluate the effectiveness of each active selection criterion, we analyze the progression of four strategies designed to be maximized throughout the active learning (AL) rounds: 1) Uncertainty~\citep{holub2008entropy}, 2) Class balance~\citep{bang2024active}, 3) Feature space diversity~\citep{sener2017active}, and 4) Probability space diversity (\texttt{PCoreSet}).
+\myparagraph{Active selection criteria.} We analyze the progression of four strategies designed to be maximized throughout AL rounds: 1) uncertainty, 2) class balance, 3) feature space diversity, and 4) probability space diversity (\textbf{\texttt{PCoreSet}}).
 Criteria 1) and 2) are measured using normalized Shannon entropy, while 3) and 4) are evaluated using normalized average minimum distances.
 We report the average of each metric across 10 datasets, excluding ImageNet.
 As shown in \Cref{fig:metric}, each method performs best on its respective objective: \textit{Entropy} maximizes uncertainty, \textit{ClassBalanced} optimizes the entropy of the class distribution, and \textit{Coreset} maximizes feature space diversity.
-As expected, our \texttt{PCoreSet} method achieves the highest diversity in probability space, while also ranking third in uncertainty and class balance, and second in feature diversity.
-In contrast, traditional Coreset approaches~\citep{sener2017active}, though effective in covering the feature space and offering moderate probabilistic diversity, perform poorly in class balance---showing their limitations under ActiveKD settings.
+As expected, our \textbf{\texttt{PCoreSet}} method \textbf{achieves the highest diversity in probability space}, while also ranking third in uncertainty and class balance, and second in feature diversity.
+Although \textit{Coreset} is effective in covering the feature space and offers moderate probabilistic diversity, it performs poorly in class balance, which may be the reason that it underperforms than \textit{ClassBalanced} baseline.